 The governing board may establish one or more miscellaneous receipts clearing bank accounts, depending on a district's needs, in accordance with A.R.S. §15-341(A)(20).
 These accounts are used to safeguard and accumulate revenues the district receives directly until remitted to the county treasurer.
 Revenues received should be deposited intact daily, if significant, or at least weekly.
 All revenues deposited in miscellaneous receipts clearing bank accounts must be remitted to the county treasurer at least monthly.
 Districts must retain evidence from the financial institution indicating the amounts and dates of deposit.
-No disbursements are allowed from miscellaneous receipts clearing bank accounts receipts clearing bank accounts clearing bank accounts other than remittances to the county treasurer.
+No disbursements are allowed from miscellaneous receipts clearing bank accounts other than remittances to the county treasurer.